Charles Foran: Life and career

+Planet Lolita, his fifth novel, appeared in June 2014 with HarperCollins.
+The novel returns to contemporary Asia, the setting of two earlier works of fiction, to explore the digital age through the eyes of a teenage girl.

+In April 2023, after nearly a decade of publishing only journalism and essays, including on post-nationalism in The Guardian and on a writer in mid-career in Canadian Notes & Queries, Foran released his twelfth book, the philosophical memoir Just Once, No More: On Fathers, Sons, and Who We Are Until We Are No Longer, published by Knopf Canada.
+It was named one of the best books of 2023 in The Globe and Mail.

-Between 2013-2014 Foran taught courses in Irish literature at St. Michael's College at the University of Toronto.
-From Jan 2015 to Jan 2019 he served as CEO the Institute for Canadian Citizenship, an organization committed to welcoming new Canadians through culture and advancing conversations about citizenship.
+Between 2013 and 2014 Foran taught courses in Irish literature at St. Michael's College at the University of Toronto.
+From Jan 2015 to Jan 2019 he was CEO of the Institute for Canadian Citizenship, an organisation committed to welcoming new Canadians through culture and advancing conversations about citizenship.
+Beginning in early 2020, he was the executive director of the Writers' Trust of Canada, a role he left at the end of 2023.

 Foran was named to the Order of Canada in 2014.
 A former president of PEN Canada from 2011 until September 2013, he is a senior fellow at Massey College and an adjunct professor in the Department of English at the University of Toronto.
 In fall 2018 he was awarded the Writers' Trust Fellowship.
 His literary papers are housed in the archives at Bata Library, Trent University.